jorgearguellles/ts-poo/README.md

 - Is a way to inherit methods and props
 - Protected is a Private with inheritance.
 It's means Protected allow us use props or methods only on internal uses and we can inherit it.

+# Static props & methods

+- With the reserved word Static I can access properties and methods without the need to do an instance
+  - console.log(Math.PI); // 3.14...
+  - console.log(Math.max(1,2,3,4)); // 4

+# Interface